huggingface/diffusers/docs/source/en/quicktour.md

 Some of the most important parameters are:

-* `num_train_timesteps`: The length of the denoising process or in other words, the number of timesteps required to process random Gaussian noise into a data sample.
+* `num_train_timesteps`: the length of the denoising process or, in other words, the number of timesteps required to process random Gaussian noise into a data sample.
-* `beta_schedule`: The type of noise schedule to use for inference and training.
+* `beta_schedule`: the type of noise schedule to use for inference and training.
-* `beta_start` and `beta_end`: The start and end noise values for the noise schedule.
+* `beta_start` and `beta_end`: the start and end noise values for the noise schedule.

 To predict a slightly less noisy image, pass the following to the scheduler's [`~diffusers.DDPMScheduler.step`] method: model output, `timestep`, and current `sample`.